sankalpsans/slim-goes-slimmer/README.md

 This project is inspired by a project I have contributed to https://github.com/christianklisch/slim-minify earlier.
 I intended to contribute to it further, but haven't sone so because slim-goes-slimmer is specifically addresses to my set of problems, and I will tweak this as and how I need it on my PHP projects.

 # Contributing
 Contributing is dumb simple.
-Fork, code, push and rase a pull request.
+Fork, code, push and raise a pull request.